lmas/akvarium/README.md

 - **Alignment:** And it should try to match it's velocity and direction with it's neighbours.
 - **Separation:** While moving, it should also try to avoid collisions with the closest neighbours.

-This results in the interesting movement of birds or fish for example, that mimics real life pretty accurately.
+This results in a group movement that resembles flocks of birds or schools of fish, mimicking real life pretty convincingly.
-[Complementary rules] and [steering behaviours] allows one to limit the movement speed, bounding the whole flock to a position, following routes and more.

-In this case, it's schools of fish.

-A quick demonstration:
+A quick demonstration with clown fish:

 ![boids clip]